Yandex Cloud

 3. Assign the vpc.user role and the managed-opensearch.editor role or higher to your Yandex Cloud account.
 These roles allow you to create a cluster.

-To link the service account to a cluster, e.g., to use Yandex Object Storage, your account also needs the iam.serviceAccounts.user role or higher.
+To attach the service account to a cluster, e.g., to use Yandex Object Storage, your account also needs the iam.serviceAccounts.user role or higher.

 Note

-If you are unable to manage roles, contact your cloud or organization administrator.
+If you cannot manage roles, contact your cloud or organization administrator.

 4. You can connect to an OpenSearch cluster both from inside Yandex Cloud and from the internet:

-• To connect from inside Yandex Cloud, create a Linux VM in the same network as the cluster.
+• To connect from inside Yandex Cloud, create a Linux-based VM in the same network as the cluster.

 • To connect to a cluster from the internet, request public access to hosts with the DATA role when creating the cluster.